Furnace Repair Erie

 • Whining: Similar to squealing or screeching, this indicates an issue with a motor.

-If your furnace is making strange noises, it is best to have the system inspected.
+If your furnace is making unusual sounds, recommended to contact a qualified HVAC technician for diagnosis and repair.
 Ignoring unusual sounds can lead to further damage or costly repairs down the road.